-Age: Age did not significantly influence belimumab pharmacokinetics in the study population, where the majority of subjects (70%) were between 18 and 45 years of age.
+Age: Age did not significantly influence belimumab pharmacokinetics in the trial population, where the majority of subjects (70%) were aged between 18 and 45 years.
 No pharmacokinetic data are available in pediatric patients.
-Limited pharmacokinetic data are available for elderly patients as only 1.4% of the subjects included in the pharmacokinetic analysis were 65 years of age or older [see Use In Specific Populations].
+Limited pharmacokinetic data are available for elderly patients as only 1.4% of the subjects included in the pharmacokinetic analysis were aged 65 years or older [see Use In Specific Populations].

-Gender: Gender did not significantly influence belimumab pharmacokinetics in the largely (94%) female study population.
+Gender: Gender did not significantly influence belimumab pharmacokinetics in the largely (94%) female trial population.

 Race: Race did not significantly influence belimumab pharmacokinetics.
 The racial distribution was 53% white/Caucasian, 16% Asian, 16% Alaska native/American Indian, and 14% black/African-American.

-Renal Impairment: No formal studies were conducted to examine the effects of renal impairment on the pharmacokinetics of belimumab.
-Belimumab has been studied in a limited number of patients with SLE and renal impairment (261 subjects with moderate renal impairment, creatinine clearance > 30 and < 60 mL/min; 14 subjects with severe renal impairment, creatinine clearance > 15 and < 30 mL/min).
+Renal Impairment: No formal trials were conducted to examine the effects of renal impairment on the pharmacokinetics of belimumab.
+BENLYSTA has been studied in a limited number of patients with SLE and renal impairment (261 subjects with moderate renal impairment, creatinine clearance ≥ 30 and < 60 mL/min; 14 subjects with severe renal impairment, creatinine clearance ≥ 15 and < 30 mL/min).
 Although increases in creatinine clearance and proteinuria ( > 2 g/day) increased belimumab clearance, these effects were within the expected range of variability.
 Therefore, dosage adjustment in patients with renal impairment is not recommended.

-Hepatic Impairment: No formal studies were conducted to examine the effects of hepatic impairment on the pharmacokinetics of belimumab.
-Belimumab has not been studied in patients with severe hepatic impairment.
+Hepatic Impairment: No formal trials were conducted to examine the effects of hepatic impairment on the pharmacokinetics of belimumab.
 Baseline ALT and AST levels did not significantly influence belimumab pharmacokinetics.

-The safety and effectiveness of BENLYSTA were evaluated in three randomized, double-blind, placebo-controlled studies involving 2133 patients with SLE according to the American College of Rheumatology criteria (Trial 1, 2, and 3).
+The safety and effectiveness of BENLYSTA were evaluated in 3 randomized, double-blind, placebo-controlled trials involving 2,133 patients with SLE according to the American College of Rheumatology criteria (Trial 1, 2, and 3).
 Patients with severe active lupus nephritis and severe active CNS lupus were excluded.
 Patients were on a stable standard of care SLE treatment regimen comprising any of the following (alone or in combination): corticosteroids, antimalarials, NSAIDs, and immunosuppressives.
 Use of other biologics and intravenous cyclophosphamide were not permitted.

 Trial 1: BENLYSTA 1 mg/kg, 4 mg/kg, 10 mg/kg

 Trial 1 enrolled 449 patients and evaluated doses of 1, 4, and 10 mg/kg BENLYSTA plus standard of care compared with placebo plus standard of care over 52 weeks in patients with SLE.
-Patients had to have a SELENA-SLEDAI score of > 4 at baseline and a history of autoantibodies (anti-nuclear antibody (ANA) and/or anti-double-stranded DNA (anti-dsDNA), but 28% of the population was autoantibody negative at baseline.
+Patients had to have a SELENA-SLEDAI score of > 4 at baseline and a history of autoantibodies (anti-nuclear antibody [ANA] and/or anti-double-stranded DNA [anti-dsDNA]), but 28% of the population was autoantibody negative at baseline.
 The co-primary endpoints were percent change in SELENA-SLEDAI score at Week 24 and time to first flare over 52 weeks.
-No significant differences between any of the BENLYSTA groups and the placebo group were observed.
-Exploratory analysis of this study identified a subgroup of patients (72%), who were autoantibody positive, in whom BENLYSTA appeared to offer benefit.
-The results of this study informed the design of Trials 2 and 3 and led to the selection of a target population and indication that is limited to autoantibody-positive SLE patients.
+No significant differences between any of the groups receiving BENLYSTA and the group receiving placebo were observed.
+Exploratory analysis of this trial identified a subgroup of patients (72%), who were autoantibody positive, in whom BENLYSTA appeared to offer benefit.
+The results of this trial informed the design of Trials 2 and 3 and led to the selection of a target population and indication that is limited to autoantibody-positive SLE patients.

 Trials 2 and 3: BENLYSTA 1 mg/kg and 10 mg/kg

 Trials 2 and 3 were randomized, double-blind, placebo-controlled trials in patients with SLE that were similar in design except duration - Trial 2 was 76 weeks duration and Trial 3 was 52 weeks duration.
-Eligible patients had active SLE disease, defined as a SELENA-SLEDAI score > 6, and positive autoantibody test results at screening.
-Patients were excluded from the study if they had ever received treatment with a B-cell targeted agent or if they were currently receiving other biologic agents.
-Intravenous cyclophosphamide was not permitted within the previous 6 months or during study.
+Eligible patients had active SLE disease, defined as a SELENA-SLEDAI score ≥ 6, and positive autoantibody test results at screening.
+Patients were excluded from the trial if they had ever received treatment with a B-cell targeted agent or if they were currently receiving other biologic agents.
+Intravenous cyclophosphamide was not permitted within the previous 6 months or during the trial.
 Trial 2 was conducted primarily in North America and Europe.
 Trial 3 was conducted in South America, Eastern Europe, Asia, and Australia.

-At screening, patients were stratified by disease severity based on their SELENA-SLEDAI score ( ≤ 9 vs ≥ 10), proteinuria level ( < 2 g/24 hr vs ≥ 2 g/24 hr), and race (African or Indigenous- American descent vs. other), and then randomly assigned to receive BENLYSTA 1 mg/kg, BENLYSTA 10 mg/kg, or placebo in addition to standard of care.
-The patients were administered study medication intravenously over a 1-hour period on Days 0, 14, 28, and then every 28 days for 48 weeks in Trial 3 and for 72 weeks in Trial 2.
+At screening, patients were stratified by disease severity based on their SELENA-SLEDAI score ( ≤ 9 vs. ≥ 10), proteinuria level ( < 2 g/24 hr vs. ≥ 2 g/24 hr), and race (African or Indigenous-American descent vs. other), and then randomly assigned to receive BENLYSTA 1 mg/kg, BENLYSTA 10 mg/kg, or placebo in addition to standard of care.
+The patients were administered trial medication intravenously over a 1-hour period on Days 0, 14, 28, and then every 28 days for 48 weeks in Trial 3 and for 72 weeks in Trial 2.